KIZI/InBeat/README.md

 ### Installation

 You can use InBeat services as a set of independent modules.
 Each module provides REST API as a self-reliant http service running on a specific port.
-All setting can be changed either in global config file (./inbeat/config.js) or in specific config file for each module (./inbeat/{module}/config.js).
+All settings can be changed either in the global config file (./inbeat/config.js) or in a specific config file for each module (./inbeat/{module}/config.js).

 Go to the 'inbeat' directory and run installation of nodejs dependencies: